jackdomleo7/NoPreviewHtmlCss_Twitter_Bot/README.md

 - `cd twitter-bot-nopreviewhtmlcss`
 - `npm i`
 - Create a `.env` file in the root directory (this is ignored from git)
-- Get API keys from Heroku > Settings > Config Vars and copy them into youe `.env`
+- Get API keys from Heroku > Settings > Config Vars and copy them into your `.env`

 **Scripts:**